redis/redis-doc/commands/cluster delslots.md

 @return

 @simple-string-reply: `OK` if the command was successful.
-Otheriwse an error is returned.
+Otherwise an error is returned.